 As to that odd common name, peluda is Spanish for hairy, inspired by the soft hairs that cover the leaves and stem.
 Translate and you get hairy bretonica.

 Where bretonica comes from we’re not sure but it could be in reference to a region in France where Breton, a Celtic language, is spoken.
 Or it could be something entirely different.
 As to the scientific name, Melochia has its roots (pun not intended) in an Arabic word for mallow, plants we commonly refer to as hibiscus.
 Spicata means spike, as in flower spike.
+Combine them and you get spike mallow, or something of the sort.

 The flowers have five petals in various pinks and violets with prominent violet veining running through them, and a white center.
 The leaves are somewhat oval in shape, with a short leaf stem, or petiole.
 They’re about an inch to an inch-and-a-half long and come to a sharp point.
 Veining is prominent.
 The leaves are also serrated and as noted above, hairy.
 Stems are somewhat woody.
 Favorite habitats include sandhills and flatwoods.